mangaioct6/week07SQL2HW/README.md

 | * Sometimes Works Slower than joins because of nested queries         | * In general joins work faster than sub-queries.    |

+Both Subqueries and join are used to combine data from different tables into a single result.
+I would say, rather than going by theory, execution plan to see the performance of each option, and then make a decision.